When Does a Mixture of Products Contain a Product of Mixtures?: Geometric perspectives

 In general, characterizing the sets of modes realizable by RBMs is a more complex problem than it was for mixtures of product distributions, and will necessitate developing characterizations in terms of point configurations called zonosets (Definition \ref{def:zonoset}) and hyperplane arrangements, or in terms of linear threshold functions.
+We elaborate these notions and characterizations in the next 3 sections.